Iasonaskrpr/Compilers-project/README.md

 - **Reverse Precedence**: Initially, the `reverse` operation was applied only to individual expressions.
 However, to maintain correct precedence, `reverse` was made to apply to the entire concatenation expression.
 For example, `e1 + e2 reverse e3` was transformed into `reverse (e1 + e2)`, ensuring that `reverse` affects the entire expression rather than just one part of it.
 - **Concatenation**: The concatenation operation (`+`) is wrapped in parentheses to ensure that the correct order of operations is maintained during evaluation.

-### Error Handling
-- The parser is equipped with basic error handling.
-Syntax errors are thrown when invalid expressions are encountered, such as unmatched parentheses or malformed `if-else` statements.
-- Future improvements could include more detailed error reporting to help diagnose specific issues in the input.

 ### Java Code Generation
 - After parsing the input and converting it into an intermediate representation, the Java parser generates the corresponding Java code.
 This includes:
   - Java class and method definitions.